-All children who have had meningitis will be offered a hearing test within the first four weeks of their recovery.
+All children who have had meningitis will be offered a hearing test within four weeks of their recovery.
 Any loss of hearing after meningitis usually happens early so you may notice it before the hearing test.

 Hearing can change or get worse in the first few months after meningitis but should not get any worse after that period.
-Therefore, you will be given another appointment during the first few months to measure your child's hearing.
-There are different hearing tests available depending on your child's age and development.
+Therefore, you will be given another hearing test during the first few months.